yhamidullah/Skin-Detection/README.md

 # Skin-Detection using Bayes and LAB Space
 ## 1. Description
-In this work, a skin detection application has been created in the images.
-For that, we first build a base of examples of "skin" and "non-skin" and learn it with your program.
-Then we learned the color of the skin using the space CIE LAB colors (A-B components only).
+In this work, we created a skin detection using Bayes Theorem.
+For that, we first build a base of examples of "skin" and "non-skin" and let the program learn with it.
+Then we trained our program to generate a histogram of all training images, by taking the color of the skin using the space CIE LAB colors (A-B components only).
 For more information on the skin detection methods we used please read the following article:

 (see section 2 on color spaces and section 3 on the construction of skin models)
-This work is directly inspired by this article, so feel free to read it for ideas and ideas. additional explanations for doing this project.
+This work is directly inspired by this article, so feel free to read it for ideas and additional explanations for this project.
 ## 2. How does it work?